yonkahlon/Zenject/README.md

     Container.Bind<Bar>().FromResolveGetter<Foo>(x => x.GetBar());
     ```

 1. **FromSubContainerResolve** - Get **ResultType** by doing a lookup on a subcontainer.
 Note that for this to work, the sub-container must have a binding for **ResultType**.
 This approach can be very powerful, because it allows you to group related dependencies together inside a mini-container, and then expose only certain classes (aka <a href="https://en.wikipedia.org/wiki/Facade_pattern">"Facades"</a>) to operate on this group of dependencies at a higher level.
-For more details on using sub-containers, see <a href="">this section</a>.
+For more details on using sub-containers, see <a href="#sub-containers-and-facades">this section</a>.
 There are 4 different ways to define the subcontainer:

     1. **ByMethod** - Initialize the subcontainer by using a method.